Aishraju12/AI_AND_BLOCKCHAIN_BASED_BASED_VOTING_SYSTEM/README.md

 schema.ts: shared data types and form validation schema voting-utils.ts: helper logic for vote formatting, checks, etc.
 These files improve code reusability, consistency, and scalability across the app

+Checkpoint 3  Day 2 -Tasks Completed:
+ Connected Supabase database with the project using db.ts Verified data flow from frontend to Supabase through API calls MVP version of the project is now running successfully on local User login, voting, recaptcha, and Ethereum hash generation are working Data is stored in Supabase tables created from migrations Environment setup with .env variables is complete and secure